kwk2412/JavaSalesProject/src/javaSalesProject/readme.txt

 	- When the user chooses to log in as a customer, a sub menu shows up.
 From here the user can choose to create a new customer account, login as an existing customer account, or return to the previous menu.

+	- A test customer account exists, its credentials are as follows:
+		username: Customer
+		password: password

 	- The breakdown of the options is as follows:

 	  Login sub menus